exactly-once/workshop/Short/Ex7/Ex7.md

 # Exercise 7: ID-based de-duplication

-In this exercise we are going to fundamentally alter the way we process messages.
-Instead of relying on the idempotence of data structures used, we will employ unique message IDs.
-Because we have multiple handlers, we will attempt to create a re-usable component that can de-duplicate any type of message
+In the previous exercise we've seen that idempotent data structures do not guarantee correctness of the behavior if messages can be re-ordered in transit.
+In this exercise we are going solve this problem by to fundamentally altering the way we process messages.
+Instead of relying on the idempotence of data structures, we will employ synthetic message IDs.

 - Add a `ProcessedMessages` property to `Order` that contains a list of IDs of processed messages (each ID is a string)
 - In `AddItemHandler` and `RemoveItemHandler` replace the filling-based de-duplication check with one based on processed messages